DaiSijie/non-repetetive-graph-coloring/readme.md

 ##generalNRGC.py
-**Description**: This program computes the Thue number of any graph.
+**Description**: This program computes the Thue number of any graph and also yields the proper coloring.
 Note that it may take quite a long time.

 **Usage**: `python GeneralNRGC.py graphfile`